dougrocha/dotfiles/OLDREADME.md

     - [Windows Setup](#windows-setup)
     - [After installation](#after-installation)

-Do not use this yourself.
+Do not use this **yourself**.
 It likes to break almost 100% of the time.

 ---